Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 To ensure you can create a release appropriately, make a single small change to the `thesis/index.qmd` and:

-1. `commit` your file changes using a `git commit` command
+1. Use `git` to `commit` your file changes using a `git commit` command
-2. create your first tag for this repository: type `git tag senior_thesis-0.1.0`.
+2. Create your first tag for this repository: type `git tag senior_thesis-0.1.0`.
 3. You are now ready to push your changes with the tag number using  `git push -u origin main --tags`

 The above steps should build a version of your project and release it on GitHub!
 If something does not work correctly, please contact your first and second